Memorials in Canada to Nazis and Nazi collaborators: Monument Honouring Four Estonian Waffen-SS Leaders at Seedrioru Summer Camp

+FSWC also discovered that at least 15 individuals listed on the camp’s website as honorary members of the Canadian Estonian community who played “an integral part of the formation and sustainment of Seedrioru” have the same names as people with direct ties to the Waffen-SS.
+These include former Seedrioru chairman August Jurs, author of the book Estonian Freedom Fighters in World War Two, who served in the Wehrmacht, the armed forces of Nazi Germany’s Third Reich, and in the 20th Waffen Grenadier Division of the SS.

+FSWC also found photographs on the camp’s website, which were immediately removed following the exposé, showing individuals, including children, laying wreaths and gathering at the monument.
+The images depicted wreaths being laid in remembrance, reinforcing a tradition of honouring these individuals as heroes.

+Following FSWC’s revelations, the camp’s leadership faced significant public scrutiny including in the media.
+In response, they removed all incriminating names and Nazi-associated symbols from the monument and deleted related content from their website.
+However, the monument itself remains standing at the camp.

+Memorial to the Victims of Communism

+The Memorial to the Victims of Communism in Ottawa, while not directly linked to Nazis and their collaborators, came under fire prior to its unveiling when the Department of Canadian Heritage was told that more than half of the 550 names on the memorial should be removed because of potential links to the Nazis or questions about affiliations with fascist groups.
+The memorial was unveiled in December 2024.

 Draža Mihailović statue, Hamilton

 There is a statue in Hamilton, Ontario of Draža Mihailović, a Yugoslav Serb general during World War II.
 He was the leader of the Chetniks, a royalist and Serbian nationalist movement and guerrilla force, who collaborated with the Nazis following the German invasion of Yugoslavia in 1941.

 Ukrainian

-The International Military Tribunal's verdict at the Nuremberg Trials declared the entire Waffen-SS a "criminal organization" guilty of war crimes.
-Monuments to members of the Ukrainian Waffen-SS have been vandalized by activists at differing times as "Nazi monuments", as have monuments to members of the Ukrainian Insurgent Army.
-Canadian police apologized in 2020 for originally stating that the anti-Nazi vandalism of those monuments is motivated by hate.
+Monuments in Canada to members of the Ukrainian Waffen-SS have been vandalized by activists at differing times as "Nazi monuments", as have monuments to members of the Ukrainian Insurgent Army.
 Leaders of the Canadian Ukrainian community said the Ukrainian monuments are not related to Nazism.

 Roman Shukhevych statue, Edmonton

-The bronze bust of Ukrainian Nationalist leader and Nazi collaborator, responsible for the ethnic cleansing of Poles and massacres of Jews, Roman Shukhevych was built in 1972 by Ukrainian World War II veterans on private land near the Ukrainian Youth Unity Complex in Edmonton, Alberta.
+The bronze bust of Ukrainian nationalist leader Roman Shukhevych, who collaborated with the Nazis from February 1941 to December 1942 as commanding officer of the Nachtigall Battalion in early 1941, and as a Hauptmann of the German Schutzmannschaft 201 auxiliary police battalion in late 1941 and 1942, units which were complicit in the Galicia-Volhynia massacres of ethnic Poles and in the Lviv pogroms (1941) against Jews.
+The bust was built in 1972 by Ukrainian World War II veterans on private land near the Ukrainian Youth Unity Complex in Edmonton, Alberta.
 The statue was vandalised in 2019 when someone added the words "Nazi scum".
 It was vandalised again in 2021 when someone added the words "Actual Nazi" in red paint.